|Fall Foliage Season in New England|

 The peak comes a bit later in the southern states of Connecticut, Rhode Island and Massachusetts, often climaxing in mid-October—Columbus Day weekend is often thought to be the "peak," but there is little truth in this as peak color depends on the weather in a specific year, and your location in New England.
 There's usually plentiful color all the way through the end of October and the celebration of Hallowe'en.

 In many years, fall foliage color extends well into November with some of the deepest, most glowing reds on maple, gum and oak trees coming then.
 You may not see whole forests in bright colors, and by mid- to late November some trees will be bare of leaves, but others will be at their blazing best.
-If severe wind and rain doesn't bring the leaves down, you may enjoy pockets of brilliant color right through Thanksgiving.
+If severe wind and rain doesn't bring the leaves down, you may enjoy pockets of brilliant color in protected valleys right through Thanksgiving.

 Millions of people want to get away to the country for a weekend during foliage season, no matter where they live.
 Those who don't want to tangle with the traffic on fall weekends can take special bus and rail fall foliage tours from the major cities.
 More...

 Most tourist resorts and inns stay open through September and often until Columbus Day weekend in mid-October.
-Those that stay open all year sometimes close for two weeks or so from mid-October to early December to give the staff a break before the advent of ski season.
+Those that stay open all year sometimes close for two weeks or so from November to early December to give the staff a break before the advent of ski season.

 —by Tom Brosnahan